Emergency (2022 film): Plot

 Maddy attacks Sean and Kunle with a branch and accidentally pepper sprays herself.
-Carlos and Rafael, who reveal they are cousins, calm the rest of the group down and explain the situation, though Maddy remains skeptical, asking Emma if any of them assaulted her.
-Carlos asks how they were able to track Emma, and Maddy reveals that her phone was tucked into her bra, convincing the group that they were truly trying to help her.
-A scared Sean abandons the group and goes to the "underground", the last frat party of the "Legendary Tour".
+Carlos and Rafael, who reveal they are cousins, appease the rest of the group and explain the situation, though Maddy remains skeptical, asking Emma if any of them assaulted her.
+Carlos asks how they were able to track Emma, and Maddy reveals that her phone was tucked into her bra, convincing the group they were truly trying to help her.
+A scared Sean abandons the group and goes to the "Underground", the last frat party of the "Legendary Tour".
 Emma begins to overdose as Carlos drives everyone to the hospital.
 As Kunle performs CPR to save Emma's life, the group is chased by the police, who believe they have kidnapped Emma.
 They are stopped by the police just as they make it to the emergency room.
-The police point a gun at Kunle, the only black man in the car.
+The police point a gun at Kunle, the only Black man in the car.
 Alice later explains the situation to the police.
 Kunle and Carlos are allowed to leave.
 A white police officer tells Kunle that they should have just called the police in the first place.
 Sean and Kunle reunite and make up.

 The morning after the events, Emma and Maddy bring a gift basket to the boys' house and Emma apologizes before Maddy tells her to wait outside.
 As Maddy begins to read a handwritten apology about involving the police, Kunle shuts the door in her face.
 While playing a round of Jenga, Sean notices Kunle showing symptoms of post-traumatic stress disorder at the sound of distant sirens.

 Cast

 Production

 The short film Emergency won the Special Jury Prize at the 2018 Sundance Film Festival and the Grand Jury Prize at the 2018 SXSW.
-KD Dávila's screenplay made the 2020 Black List of most popular un-produced scripts from up-and-coming screenwriters.
+K.D.
+Dávila's screenplay made the 2020 Black List of most popular un-produced scripts from up-and-coming screenwriters.
 The project was in development with Temple Hill Entertainment and Amazon Studios.
 In April 2021, it was announced RJ Cyler, Sabrina Carpenter, Donald Elise Watkins, Sebastian Chacon, Maddie Nichols, Madison Thompson, Diego Abraham, and Melanie Jeffcoat were added to the cast.
 Principal photography took place in spring 2021.